NativeScript/docs-v7/docs/ui/theme.md

 </StackLayout>
 ```

 There are a few different ways you may want to display individual form fields within your form.
-Look over the list of class names below, and then review the subsequent examples to see those class names in action.
+Look over the list of class names below, and then review the following examples to see those class names in action.

 * `nt-input`: A class name that applies the base styling to the input block.
 * `-border`: A class name that adds a border to a TextField UI component.